raspberrypilearning/components/components/blinkt.md

 ![Blinkt](blinkt.png)

-The Blinkt is a small add on board for the Raspberry Pi that provides 8 individually controllable RGB LEDs
+The Blinkt is a small add-on board for the Raspberry Pi that provides eight individually controllable RGB LEDs

 ## Buy